Environment and Waste

 We take waste management and the environment very seriously and do our best to minimise waste by specifying equipment fit for purpose, providing the longest term investment strategy so that whatever WEEE we create as part of our trade is minimised as much as possible and only after the equipment we supply and support has had the greatest amount of life it can give taken.

-When equipment comes to the end of its useful life we assist schools with finding suitable recycling partners who give the equipment a second chance life before being sent for recycling.
+When equipment comes to the end of its useful life we assist our customers with finding suitable recycling partners who give the equipment a second chance life before being sent for recycling.

-We also when possible move redundant but serviceable (must not be classed as waste, but equipment with value) equipment to schools who can make use of it.
+We when possible move redundant but serviceable (must not be classed as waste, but equipment with value) equipment typically to new school owners who can make use of it.
+For example used by perfectly acceptable computer equipment from business customers to education customers.

 As part of central governments efforts to maintain high levels of standard we are registered with the Environment Agency under the Lower Tier scheme.